Overview of high-density QCD studies with the CMS experiment at the LHC: Studies of high-density QCD in small collision systems

 In Section~\ref{sec:hardQGP}, studies of jet quenching, a phenomenon sensitive to the formation of a QGP, were discussed for HI collisions.
 As detailed in Section~\ref{sec:SmallSystems_Collectivity}, analyzing particle correlations in small collision systems revealed a significant flow-like signal, similar to observations that have been linked to QGP formation in larger systems.
 Moreover, measurements of quarkonium \RpA, presented in Section~\ref{sec:SmallSystems_Quarkonia}, suggest final-state effects in \pPb collisions.
 Consequently, these observations have motivated the investigation of the presence of jet quenching in small systems~\cite{Huss:2020whe}.

 The simplest observable used to study jet quenching is the inclusive charged-particle nuclear modification factor, denoted as \RpA.
 Figure~\ref{fig:RpPb} shows both \RAA and \RpA for events integrated in all centralities as functions of \pt~\cite{CMS:2016xef}.
 The observation of an \RpA smaller than unity at $\pt<2\GeV$ can be attributed to initial-state effects, such as the nuclear shadowing and saturation effects discussed in Section~\ref{sec:InitialState}.
 On the other hand, at high $\pt$ the charged-particle \RpA is above unity, consistent with mild antishadowing effects in the intermediate-$x$ region~\cite{Huss:2020whe}.
-Since the data are consistent with models that include only initial-state effects, these results indicate minimal jet quenching in inclusive hadronic \pPb collisions at 5.02\TeV.
+Since the data are consistent with models that include only initial-state effects, these results show no indication of jet quenching within uncertainties in inclusive hadronic \pPb collisions at 5.02\TeV.
 Moreover, this finding reinforces the conclusion that the smaller than unity charged-particle \RAA observed in \PbPb collisions is primarily due to jet quenching in the QGP.

 Additionally, dijet \pt asymmetry studies in \pPb collisions at 5.02\TeV~\cite{CMS:2014qvs} have been performed to explore the possibility of larger dijet \pt asymmetry than in the \pp reference, as observed in \PbPb collisions (discussed in Section~\ref{sec:InclusiveJetObservables}).
 The dijet $\pt$ balance \XJ, which is the ratio of the subleading ($\ptOne$) to leading ($\ptTwo$) jet \pt, is sensitive to differences between the jet quenching effects on the leading and subleading jets in the event.
 Selected MB and dijet events were divided into HF activity classes according to the raw transverse energy measured in the HF detectors within the pseudorapidity interval $4.0<\abs{\eta}<5.2$, denoted as \ETfour.
 This pseudorapidity interval is chosen to separate the event class selection and dijet measurements by a pseudorapidity gap of at least one unit ($3.0<\abs{\eta}<4.0$).
 For all \ETfour classes, no significant modification of \XJ has been detected.
 In Fig.~\ref{fig:DijetInPPb}, the mean of \XJ in different event activity classes is compared to a \textsc{pythia+hijing} reference with no jet quenching effect.
 Even for events with the largest \ETfour, no significant deviation from the \textsc{pythia}+\textsc{hijing} reference is observed.
 This result provides valuable insights into the allowed size of any quenching effects.
 Furthermore, studies of jet fragmentation functions, as well as inclusive and charm jet nuclear modification factors in \pPb collisions, indicate no significant nuclear modifications when compared to \pp references~\cite{CMS:2016svx,CMS:2016wma}.
 This consistency indicates that, within the current experimental uncertainties, no significant modifications are observed in the jet fragmentation patterns in \pPb collisions.